5 from 4 votes

 FAQs

-Should you boil potatoes before roasting?
+Should you boil potatoes before roasting them?

-Can you make these in an air fryer?
+Can you make crispy parmentier potatoes in an airfryer?

 You definitely can, however with this recipe I’d air fry in two batches and remove the hot plate of the airfryer.
-This will mean that the parmentier potatoes will cook in the oil rather than the oil seeping down below the plate.
+This will mean that the easy parmentier potatoes will cook in the oil rather than the oil seeping down below the plate.

 Leaving the skin of the garlic on the cloves acts as a protective barrier – this will prevent the burning.
 If you notice it’s cooking too quickly still, you can add the garlic into some foil to protect it further.